rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Commit Message Protocol:
     - develop: Title on top line, description of tasks completed below, will be added to README, so try to be descriptive and to the point
     - project-develop: Update Project YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
+    - Use PMA REPLACE.
+Version each for now.
+Merge by overwrite and sync. see message below (2014-06-01).
+    - database-backup: Backup Local YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
-    - database-backup: Backup Database YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
+    - database-backup: Backup Server YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
     - database-archive: Archive Database YYYY-MM-DD:HHMM; (of newly archived database)

 - MUST DO: When syncing the db, local, server, merge, import.
 [See Detailed Post](#database-sync-help)